 Some of the most effective medicines in homeopathy for the treatment of moles are

 Fluoricum Acidum and Thuja are ranked as the best homeopathic medicines in case of acquired moles.
-Acquired moles start to appear on body on covered parts with passing age.
-Fluoricum is especially best remedy for such moles in children having cracked and dry skin as symptom.
-The brown colored moles that are either birthmarks or developed due to dirt are best treated with Thuja.
+Acquired moles start to appear on the body on covered parts with passing age.
+Fluoricum is the especially best remedy for such moles in children having cracked and dry skin as a symptom.
+The brown-colored moles that are either birthmarks or developed due to dirt are best treated with Thuja.

-Some moles make their place on the skin anywhere in body from the birth as birthmark.
+Some moles make their place on the skin anywhere in the body from birth as birthmarks.
 These birthmarks or congenital moles can be removed using two top medicines named Sulphur and Cundurango.
 The smooth birthmarks are well treated with Cundurango as well as the moles associated with cancerous cells.
 While moist and brown in color congenital moles can be treated with Sulphur effectively.
-Sulphur is also the best if the skin of the mole feels denuded in appearance and sore in touch.
+Sulfur is also the best if the skin of the mole feels denuded in appearance and sore in touch.

-Some moles look like a spider in appearance and need a special medicine to be cured.
-Best homeopathic medicine for such moles is Platina and Carbo Vegetabilis.
-The latter medicine especially shows best results in case of spidery nevi birthmarks on the moist skin.
+Some moles look like a spider in appearance and need special medicine to be cured.
+Best homeopathic medicine for such Platina and Carbo Vegetabilis.
+The latter medicine especially shows the best results in the case of spidery nevi birthmarks on moist skin.
 But if these moles come with sharp pricking pain leading to urge of scratching then the best option is Platina.

-Some moles do not fit in generic category as they are associated to special circumstances like yellowish itchy moles seen in young girls at the age of their puberty or concerned to their periodic cycle.
-These moles not only look bad to eyes but also irritate severely due to the itching.
-The reason of such moles is the bad eating habits and improper hygiene.
-Homeopathic medicine Pulsatilla is the best to save girls from the inconvenience caused from such moles.
+Some moles do not fit in the generic category as they are associated with special circumstances like yellowish itchy moles seen in young girls at the age of their puberty or concerned with their periodic cycle.
+These moles not only look bad to the eyes but also irritate severely due to the itching.
+The reason for such moles is bad eating habits and improper hygiene.
+Homeopathic medicine Pulsatilla is the best to save girls from the inconvenience caused by such moles.